pwaagan, pipe bowl

 Techniques or Format

-four bands of lead inlay around a slightly flared bowl, the shank has two narrow bands of lead inlay, then six wider bands crossed at right angles by a central band, to form pattern of rectangles, tapering, pointed prow extension comes to a point
+There are four bands of lead inlay around a slightly flared bowl, the shank has two narrow bands of lead inlay, then six wider bands crossed at right angles by a central band, to form pattern of rectangles, tapering, pointed prow extension comes to a point

 Motifs and Patterns

-parallel bands or stripes and rectangles
+The inlay is done in parallel bands or stripes and rectangles.

 Other Notes

 Alan Corbiere - the four bands around the bowl related to the four levels of the sky in Mide belief, or possibly the four directions; David Penney: the significance of the five wider bands could be to isolate the rectangles as significant shapes.
-AC: Eddie King speaks of the five levels of the manitous
+Alan Corbiere: Eddie King speaks of the five levels of the manitous

-Condition: good
+Condition: It is in good condition.

 Reasons for connecting this relative with particular times, materials, styles and uses